dadamssg/c2-api-docs/README.md

 ```

 #### payload
-`POST` and `PUT` methods allow for example payloads.
+`POST`, `PUT`, and `PATCH` methods allow for example payloads.
 These payloads will populate the payload input in the api explorer.
 ```js
 export default {
   path: '/contact',